codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 **Multiple filters**

 .. important:: *Multiple filters* is disabled by default.
 Because it breaks backward compatibility.
 If you want to use it, you need to configure.
-See *Multiple filters for a route* in :doc:`/installation/upgrade_415` for the details.
+See :ref:`upgrade-415-multiple-filters-for-a-route` for the details.

 You specify an array for the filter value::